 12. The K-12 program of the government is anticipated to have an adverse effect on enrollment, particularly on S.Y.
-2016-2017.
+2017-2018.
 With the enhancement of the current 10-year basic education program, high school graduates need to undergo the senior high school program for two years starting S.Y.
 2016-2017 before being able to move on to the college level.
-With this, college enrollment is expected to decrease for the next five years especially from S.Y.
-2017-2018 to S.Y.
-2019-2020.
-Enrollment levels are expected to normalize only on S.Y.
-2021-2022.
+With this, it is expected that there will be no college freshmen enrollees for the S.Y.
+2016-2017 and S.Y.
+2017-2018.

 To cushion the expected impact of K-12, FEU had organized a new subsidiary to offer and conduct enhanced basic education programs, including junior and senior high school, starting on S.Y.
 2016-2017.
 On June 2014, FEU High was incorporated and registered with the Philippine Securities and Exchange Commission with the primary purpose of offering preschool, grade school and high school education programs and various technical and vocational education and training programs.
 The FEU Senior High School (which is operated by FEU High) started its operations in S.Y.
 2016-2017 with a student population of 1,957.